ministryofjustice/opg-sirius-supervision-finance-hub/adrs/0010-validator.md

 ## Decision

 We went with the [validator](https://github.com/go-playground/validator) library as it was well maintained and part of a larger ecosystem of Go Playground.
-The library also offered away to do custom validation in a clear way.
+The library also offered away to do custom validation in a way.

 ## Consequences